functionless/functionless/README.md

 }
 ```

-The generated types will include type definitions for all graphql types, inputs and resovlers.
+The generated types will include type definitions for all graphql types, inputs and resolvers.
 Those types can then be imported in your cdk app.

 ```ts
 import { QueryResolvers, Person } from "./generated-types";